 Finn Troll: A bunch of Finns dressed up as trolls blend black metal with polka (complete with accordion) while singing in Swedish about eating Christians.

 Fleetwood Mac The best rock and roll soap opera of all time.
 Most of their best known hits are the two American singers literally singing about their real-life breakup on stage.
+Their female singer looks like a goat

 Foo Fighters: Four musicians, named after ufology, and led by a guy who used to be another band's drummer.
 This guy was once hospitalized due to an overdose on... coffee.

 Frankie Goes to Hollywood: Six musicians, including a gay lead singer, who emerged from the Liverpool punk scene to write dance-pop songs with Lyrical Dissonance.
-Basically killed their career by having their first single banned by the BBC, and the video for it and another were banned by MTV.

 Franz Ferdinand: Some Scots start a band because they're bored.
 They admit all their music kinda sounds the same.
 They were named after a guy who died along ago.